A Guide to Review and Appeal Hearings

 What happens after I receive a decision from the Board?

-The Board sends your decision to Veterans Affairs Canada to be placed in your file.
-If the decision is favorable (such as an increase to your benefits or changes made to the effective date) the Department is responsible for processing these changes.
+The Board sends your decision to the Department to be placed on your file.
+If the decision increases your benefits or changes the effective date, the Department is responsible for processing it.
 They will let you know if you need to have a medical exam to assess the extent of your disability before you receive benefits.

 Top of Page